-The menu here shows the configuration of an optical Device/HDD on the computer's SATA Ports.
+Pressing Enter opens the sub-menu to show the configuration of HDDs etc on the computer's SATA Ports.

-CPU Information/System/Extended Memory (Main Menu)
+System/Extended Memory: (Main Menu)

 This item contains information on the system memory, and is not user configurable.
 The system will auto detect the amount of memory installed.